9 Worst Honey Brands to Avoid

 People frequently complain about how hot the Bee’s Knees are.
 The spicy honey is so spicy that it burns their mouths.
 They should tone down the spice a bit.

-Also, it’s very hard to squeeze the product out of the nozzle.
+Also, squeezing the product out of the nozzle is very hard.
 You have to apply a lot of strength to get a line of honey.

 Further, the quantity in their bottles is less than it should be.
-Since Bees Knees Spicy honey is consumed in so many dishes, so it gets difficult buying it again and again.
+Since Bees Knees Spicy honey is consumed in many dishes, buying it repeatedly is difficult.

 After a few months of opening, the texture of the product changes.
-It changes to the extent that it’s hard to understand what went wrong.
+It changes so that it’s hard to understand what went wrong.

-An explanation for the texture getting spoiled is shorter shelf life.
+An explanation for the texture getting spoiled is the shorter shelf life.
 Many people suspected this.

 Reasons to Avoid: